 An architectural survey of the former Crown & Anchor Inn, an admirable example of a timber-framed sixteenth century inn.

-The creation of temperance campaigners of pubs that emphasised food, soft drinks and recreational activities drove more widespread changes to the layout of many pubs.
+The creation by temperance campaigners of pubs that emphasised food, soft drinks and recreational activities drove more widespread changes to the layout of many pubs.

 For several centuries, many towns and villages lacked public buildings that could be used for civic purposes.
 Churches and pubs were often used instead - even, as Jon Mein explains, as temporary mortuaries.